Woodbridge Township, New Jersey: Hurricane Sandy

 In October 2012, New Jersey was devastated by Hurricane Sandy and Woodbridge suffered significant flood damage.
-One of the most affected neighborhoods from Hurricane Sandy was Watson-Cramptom, an area adjacent to the Woodbridge River; prior to 2009 this area was zoned for high density residential housing, including an area of wetlands and meadows.
+One of the most affected neighborhoods from Hurricane Sandy was Watson-Crampton, an area adjacent to the Woodbridge River; prior to 2009 this area was zoned for high density residential housing, including an area of wetlands and meadows.
 When Sandy arrived in the area, it was "characterized as a tsunami-like water wall," destroying adjoining homes.
 After Sandy, using money from the New Jersey Buyout Program, Woodbridge began buying out and demolishing many residential properties in the flood hazard areas.

 The plan is to restore the Woodbridge flood zones to their original riparian environment.
 Woodbridge's actions and plans have been called a "slow motion evacuation from climate change."
 As people move out of flood hazard areas, they will be replaced by a "floodplain forest of native trees, shrubs and grass," to help absorb water from rising sea levels.
 Despite predictions that flooding will worsen in coming decades as a result of rising sea levels, some property owners have been unwilling to sell, in large part because government programs incentivize these homeowners not to move because the financial risk is mitigated by "emergency" relief in the event of a flood.